About Tosca

 Q: What is the worst piece of writing advice you’ve heard?

 A: Write what you know.
-If I did that, I’d be writing about how to watch Hulu on your phone and catch your dog drinking out of the toilet.
+If I did that, I’d be writing about how to watch Netflix on your phone and catch your dog drinking out of the toilet.

 Q: Can you read my writing if I send it to you?